FedeIra/Project-Portfolio/api/README.md

 - **AWS S3**: Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 - **Joi and Boom**: Joi is a powerful schema description language and data validator for JavaScript.
 Boom is a set of utilities for returning HTTP errors.
 - **Bcrypt**: A library to help you hash passwords.
+- **Docker**: A platform for developing, shipping, and running applications in containers.

 ## Installation